mckenningHS/SAproject/README.md

 After setup and starting the app:

 #### Test contact sync
-Use the UI to create a new customer in HubSpot.
+Use the UI to create a new contact in HubSpot.
 View existing synced contacts in the UI.

 #### Test hardware + subscription deals